stevegeek/encoded_id/README.md

 If bundler is not being used to manage dependencies, install the gem by executing:

     $ gem install encoded_id

+### Rails Gem

+Install the gem and add to the application's Gemfile by executing:

+    $ bundle add encoded_id-rails

+Then optionally run the generator to add the initializer.
+See [Rails Integration](#rails-integration) section for more details.

 ## Core Gem: Basic Usage